 Respiratory failure and the need for extra oxygen, such as with severe emphysema

 Paralysis of the belly (abdomen), chest, neck, or throat that affects breathing

 Need for long-term breathing help with a machine (ventilator)

 How a tracheostomy works

 Surgery is done to make a small opening through the front of your neck into your trachea.
 This opening is called a stoma.
 A short tube (trach tube) is placed into the stoma.
 One end of the trach tube rests outside of your neck.
 The other end rests inside your trachea.
 When you breathe in, air flows through the trach tube into your trachea and to the lungs.
 When you breathe out, air flows back out of the trach tube.
 Some people need the new airway for only a short time.
-Others may need it permanently.
+Others may need it for the rest of their life.
 Your healthcare provider or surgeon will discuss your needs with you.